 One of the hardest parts of the Editorial Calendar process is keeping up with it.
 My advice to you on this topic is to encourage you to save the Google Sheet as a bookmark so you constantly are looking at it during the week.
 One thing that I have found is that when I use my calendar to plan content, my content improves because it’s more focused and my podcasts are better because I have a goal in mind for each recording.

-So I have an Editorial Calendar … Now What?
+So I have a Podcasting Editorial Calendar … Now What?

 Once you are a lean mean posting machine, the next step is to make your blog post and podcast episode content work for you.
 For this, I highly recommend taking a look at a fantastic content management and publishing tool called CoSchedule.